Cyber Security

 ICT Procedures

-Some examples of ICT security procedures that may be included in an organisation’s security policy are:
+Some examples of I.T. security procedures that might be included in an organisation’s security policy are:

 Access control procedures